Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Methodology and Experimental Setup

-In the context of prompt-based text classification, few-shot sampling is an essential component of the pipeline.
-Rather than resorting to random sampling, our goal is to probe the merits of selecting the most representative samples for each label.
+Instead of random data sampling, our goal is to probe the merits of selecting the most representative samples for each label.
 To achieve this, BERT \citep{devlin2018bert} is employed to embed text data from the training and development set into 512-dimensional vectors.
-Subsequently, we discern samples that lie at the core of each class's distribution in the vector space.
-A simple demonstration is shown in Fig \ref{sampling}.
-These centric samples which are likely to exemplify their respective classes, are speculated to raise the performance of prompt-based methods.
-Experiments comparing these centric samples with randomly chosen counterparts will illuminate the differential effects on the approach's performance.
+Subsequently, we select samples that lie near the centroid of each class's sample cluster in the vector space.
+These centric samples which are likely to exemplify their respective classes, are speculated to raise the performance.